Hamm-Lippstadt University of Applied Sciences

-Hamm-Lippsdat University of Applied Sciences is a public university located in North Rhine-Westphalia.
+Hamm-Lippstadt University of Applied Sciences is a public university located in North Rhine-Westphalia.
 It is a applied science University.
 It was found in 2009, and named after its two locations in Hamm & Lippstadt.
 This university mainly focused on STEM.

 Currently 4700 students are studying at the two locations in 14 bachelor and 10 master's programs.

 History

 In May 2007, North Rhine-Westphalia's Minister-President Jürgen Rüttgers announced an initiative to counteract the growing shortage of skilled workers, particularly in engineering subjects.

 Twenty-two cities, regions, and existing universities of applied sciences applied for the locations of a total of three new universities of applied sciences in North Rhine-Westphalia.
 The cities of Hamm and Lippstadt submitted a joint application.
 On November 28, 2008, their application was accepted by cabinet decision.
 The law came into force with its promulgation on April 21, 2009.
 On September 21, 2009, courses began at both locations.

 In contrast to the traditional division into faculties, Hamm-Lippstadt University of Applied Sciences is organized into departments.
 This is intended to facilitate interdisciplinary teaching and research.